yahoo/elide-doc/pages/guide/v5/17-migration.md

 ### Security Checks

 Elide no longer has separate classes (`InlineCheck` & `CommitCheck`) that determine when a check runs (immediately before a field is read/written or immediately before transaction commit).
 Instead, all checks (regardless of type) run immediately before a field is read/written except for checks on newly created objects (which run at transaction commit).
+However, there is a method in Check that can force Elide to run the check at transaction commit preserving the legacy behavior.
 The new class hierarchy looks like this:

 <div id="check-tree" style="height: 250px"></div>